Boldo

 Origin and history

 Boldo is a small tree native to the mountainous and arid regions of Chile, where it grows naturally on sunny slopes.
 Used for centuries by the Andean peoples, it is considered a sacred plant for its digestive and liver-protective properties.
-Boldo leaves were traditionally infused after meals to soothe digestive upsets and the effects of overindulgence.
-Introduced to Europe in the 19th century, boldo quickly became a staple in herbal medicine for liver and digestive health.
-Even today, it is widely consumed as an infusion or extract to promote the body's natural detoxification.
+Boldo leaves were traditionally infused after meals to soothe digestive disorders and overeating.
+Introduced to Europe in the 19th century, boldo quickly became a benchmark in herbal medicine for liver and digestive well-being.
+Even today, it is widely consumed in the form of infusions or extracts to promote the body's natural detoxification.

 Properties and benefits of Boldo